riaduli/Thresholded_event_vision_face_dataset/README.md

 ***FINAL***

-8. Place 'yolov4_metrics.py' and 'yolov7_metrics.py' INSIDE 'darknet' folder
+8. Place 'yolov4_metrics.py' and 'yolov7_metrics.py' INSIDE the 'darknet' folder

 MAKE SURE the parent file 'Run_Metrics.py' is NOT inside the 'darknet' folder It SHOULD be one directory back

 ------------------------------------------------------------------